jbouffard/geopyspark/docs/guides/map-algebra.rst

     gps.cost_distance(friction_layer=cost_distance_tiled_layer, geometries=[Point(0.0, 5.0)], max_distance=144000.0)

+.. _rasterization:

 Rasterization
 ^^^^^^^^^^^^^^

 It may be desirable to convert vector data into a raster layer.
-For this, we provide the :meth:`~geopyspark.geotrellis.rasterize.rasterize` function, which determines the set of pixel values covered by each vector element, and assigns a supplied value to that set of pixels in a target raster.
+For this, we provide the ``rasterize`` function, which determines the set of pixel values covered by each vector element, and assigns a supplied value to that set of pixels in a target raster.
 If, for example, one had a set of polygons representing counties in the US, and a value for, say, the median income within each county, a raster could be made representing these data.

 GeoPySpark's ``rasterize`` function can take a ``[shapely.geometry]``, ``(shapely.geometry)``, or a ``PythonRDD[shapely.geometry]``.
 These geometries will be